 Building Global Scenes with Georeferenced Sublevels

 This tutorial shows you how to start building georeferenced sublevels across the Cesium globe that you can seamlessly stream in and out.
-You will visit Denver, Boston, the Grand Canyon, and any number of other places of your choice.
-Within each sublevel, the freedom will be all yours to build game mechanics and scenery just as you typically would in Unreal.
+You will visit Denver, Boston, the Grand Canyon, and any other places of your choice.
+Within each sublevel, you are free to build game mechanics and scenery just as you typically would in Unreal.

 - Know how to set up a basic Cesium for Unreal application.
 If you are new to Cesium for Unreal, check out the Cesium for Unreal Quickstart to learn how to install Cesium for Unreal, connect it with Cesium ion, and create a simple world.